vishwesh5/Building-Machine-Learning-Projects-with-TensorFlow/README.md

-# Building Machine Learning Projects with TensorFlow
+# Building Machine Learning Projects with TensorFlow (Python 3.x)

 This is the code repository for [Building Machine Learning Projects with TensorFlow](https://www.packtpub.com/big-data-and-business-intelligence/building-machine-learning-projects-tensorflow?utm_source=github&utm_medium=repository&utm_campaign=9781786466587), published by [Packt](https://www.packtpub.com).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## Instructions and Navigations
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.